RaunoT/dark-resume/README.md

 ## Gulp Tasks

-* `gulp` - The default task that compiles Sass, concatenates CSS & JS files and moves dependencies to vendor folders
+* `gulp` - Default task that compiles Sass, concatenates CSS & JS files, creates sourcemaps and pulls dependencies

-* `gulp vendor` - Moves dependencies to vendor folders

 * `gulp dev` - Runs Browsersync in your browser to live reload any changes made